imohweb/abcltd-helpdesk-app/README.md

-# Business Case for Help Desk Application (ABC Ltd - Fictitious Organization)
+# ABC Ltd Business Case for Developing a Helpdesk Application ( ABC Ltd is a Fictitious Organization)

 ## Problem Statement:
 ABC Ltd is experiencing delays in responding to customer inquiries, complaints, and service requests due to a fragmented support system.